The canonical ring of a stacky curve: Differentials on a stacky curve

 We now turn to Euler characteristics.
-The formula for the Euler characteristic of an orbifold curve appears in many places (see e.g.~Farb--Margalit \cite{FarbM:mappingClassPrimer}*{before Proposition 7.8}).
-We need a finer variant for tame stacky curves: the following formula follows from Lemma~\ref{L:usual-exact-sequence} as in the case of schemes \cite{Hartshorne:AG}*{Proposition IV.2.3}.
+The formula for the Euler characteristic of a complex orbifold curve appears in many places (see e.g.~Farb--Margalit \cite[before Proposition 7.8]{FarbM:mappingClassPrimer}).
+We need a finer variant for tame stacky curves: the following formula follows from Lemma~\ref{L:usual-exact-sequence} as in the case of schemes \cite[Proposition IV.2.3]{Hartshorne:AG}.

 \begin{proposition} Let $\XX$ be a tame stacky curve over $k$ with coarse space $X$.
 Let $K_{\XX}$ be a canonical divisor on $\XX$ and $K_X$ a canonical divisor on $X$.
 Then there is a linear equivalence